BenKaehler/q2-makarsa/jossPaper/pretty-easi.md

 # Summary

 **q2-makarsa** is a plugin for the QIIME 2 microbiome bioinformatics platform.
-The plugin allows the QIIME 2 community to infer microbial ecological networks from community composition data by which we can identify central species and their influences on the species who have interactions with that central species.
+The plugin allows the QIIME 2 community to infer microbial ecological networks from community composition data from which we can identify central species and their influences on the species that have interactions with that central species.

 # Statement of need